efeng2/page/README.md

 ### Website: [efeng2.github.io/page](https://efeng2.github.io/page)

-This website is a center for showcasing my professional journey, accomplishments, and skills.
+This website showcases my professional journey, accomplishments, and skills.
 It is continuously updated to reflect the latest developments in my projects, blog posts, and professional experiences.

 ### Features